ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Client:
 : An entity that seeks authorization to an Origin.

+Token:
+: A privacy-preserving authenticator that is used for authorization.

 Origin:
 : An entity that redeems tokens presented by Clients.